 Click here to read more about what goes into the campaign strategy

 HOW TO DO IT: You’ll want to start by looking at the SWOT analysis and key issues and implications from your situation analysis.
-They should lead you into the development of your campaign strategy.
-It is rooted in the development of your target audiences and your understanding of your client’s brand and its competition, as well as the market conditions and industry trends.
+They should drive the development of your campaign strategy.
+It is rooted in the selection of target audiences and your understanding of your client’s brand, its competitive advantage, and its positioning and personality, as well as the market conditions and industry trends.

 WHO’S IN CHARGE: The account director

 Account directors should have a rough draft by the deadline specified in the syllabus.
 They are also responsible for coordinating the various elements of the campaign, calling meetings and maintaining communication among team members.
-The account executives will function as the communications hub between departments and the client (the instructor and teaching assistant).
+Depending on the agency structure you choose, account directors may function as the communications hub between departments and the client (the instructor and teaching assistant).
 In addition, the account director will assist other members of the team throughout the semester as assigned or needed.

 BE CAREFUL: Remember that in this exercise, your client is looking for a different approach to marketing its product and increasing sales.
-You’ll want to think about how to reach a new audience or craft a dramatically different message — don’t fall into the trap of doing what’s already been done or simply trying to reach the same audience that’s already buying your product.
+You’ll want to think about how to expand the market and craft an appealing message — don’t fall into the trap of doing what’s already been done.